SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Experiments

 \subsection{SGDE Experiments}

-We identify with the \emph{Synthetic} keyword experiments related to data generated using SGDE.
+The experiments related to data generated using SGDE are identified with the \emph{Synthetic} keyword.
 Given a specific dataset, according to the SGDE requirements, each client must build, train, and upload a data generator for each class to a trusted central server.
 Subsequently, the client can access all the available generators associated with the requested dataset.
 Assuming that all the federation members are collaborative and equally interested in any available data generator, each client can access only and exclusively their private data and the set of public data generators.
 At this point, clients can train machine learning models using synthetic data from all the available generators.
 Thus, local machine learning models are not limited to exploit only the private data on the same device.

-In our experiments, each client trains a machine learning model locally using the optimal number of synthetic samples from the generators exchanged with the SGDE protocol.
-The synthetic dataset is generated with uniform sampling from each available generator.
-In Table~\ref{tab:exps_local}, under the \emph{Synthetic} column, we collect the average metrics of local models trained on synthetic samples and evaluated on private client datasets.
-In Table~\ref{tab:exps_test}, instead, we report the average metrics of the same models evaluated on the test set.
+In the experiments marked as Synthetic, each client trains a machine learning model locally using the optimal number of generated samples produced by the generators exchanged with SGDE.
+The synthetic dataset is constructed from samples uniformly picked from each available generator.
+In Table~\ref{tab:exps_local}, the average metrics of local models trained on synthetic samples and evaluated on private client datasets are collected under the \emph{Synthetic} column.
+In Table~\ref{tab:exps_test}, instead, are reported the average metrics of the same models evaluated on the test set.